• Recipes

 • San Marzano tomatoes

-• Chicken broth- Use a high quality broth from a can or make your own.
-You could use also vegetable broth instead.
+• Chicken broth- Use a high-quality broth from a can or make your own.
+You could also use vegetable broth instead.

 • Fresh Basil leaves- Fresh herbs are the key here.
 You won't get the same bright flavor from dried.